openedx/docs.openedx.org/source/documentors/references/doc_english_writing.rst

    * - Contractions
      - Do not use.
    * - Cross-references
-     - Introduce standalone cross-references to other Open edX topics with the phrase, “For more information, see :ref:`{topic name}`”.
-To include more specific information about the material you are                    referencing, use the expanded phrase, “For more information about {task or concept}, see :ref:`{topic name}`.”
-Exception: In the glossary, cross-references to other glossary entries begin with, “See              :ref:`{topic name}`” if the current entry consists only of the cross-reference.
+     - Introduce standalone cross-references to other Open edX topics with the phrase, ``For more information, see :ref:`{topic name}```.
+To include more specific information about the material you are   referencing, use the expanded phrase, ``For more information about {task or concept}, see :ref:`{topic name}`.`` Exception: In the glossary, cross-references to other glossary entries begin with, ``See :ref:`{topic name}``` if the current entry consists only of the cross-reference.
 To refer to a related entry, use “See also :ref:`{topic name}`.”
-To include a cross-reference inline, extend the cross-             reference to include a phrase that makes sense in context.
-In this example, the “course launch checklist” is added to the cross-reference markup to create a sentence with the correct capitalization.
-“To          verify that the course is ready for release, you can use the :ref:`course launch checklist<Course Launch Checklist>`.”
-For a cross-reference to an external resource, provide the title of the destination,         not just a URL.
+To include a cross-reference inline, extend the cross-reference to include a phrase that makes sense in context.
+In this example, the “course launch checklist” is added to the cross-reference markup to create a sentence with the correct capitalization. ``To verify that the course is ready for release, you can use the :ref:`course launch checklist<Course Launch Checklist>`.`` For a cross-reference to an external resource, provide the title of the destination, not just a URL.
 This style promotes a better experience for those using screen readers.
 In addition, avoid repeating links to the same destination multiple times on a single HTML page.
    * - Dates
-     - Format dates as "DD Mon YYYY" or "DD Month YYYY".
+     - Format dates as ``DD Mon YYYY`` or ``DD Month YYYY``.
 For example, 11 Jan 2015.
 Do not use both date formats within the same .rst file.
    * - First-person
      - Do not use “I” or “me” unless you follow the text of a user interface label or message.
 Avoid using “we”.
 If there is an established Open edX best practice, identify the entity that recommends that               practice by name.
    * - Hyphenation